-Dr. Larry Formby is an urology (urinary tract disease) specialist in Rome, GA.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Dr. Formby attended medical school at the University of Tennessee Health Science Center College of Medicine.
+Dr. Larry Formby specializes in urology (urinary tract disease) and practices in Rome, GA.
+He studied medicine at the University of Tennessee Health Science Center College of Medicine.
+Dr. Formby takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments

 Years Since Graduation

 The specialty of urology focuses on the structures of the body that produce urine and remove it from the body, such as the kidneys, ureters, bladder, and urethra.
 Since related structures in men are responsible for both reproduction and the transportation of urine, urologists specialize in men’s sexual health in addition to disorders of the urinary tract.
 Urologists treat both men and women, as well as patients ranging in age from newborn to elderly.